Woman remanded for alleged murder of partner

 A 25-year-old woman accused of murdering her partner in their Tavua home has been remanded in custody.

-Kenona Toakasa, charged with one count of murder, appeared before Tavua Magistrate Timoci Qalinauci this afternoon.
+Kenona Toakasa, charged with one count of murder, appeared before Tavua Magistrate Timoci Qalinauci yesterday afternoon.

 Her plea has been deferred, and the case has been transferred to the Lautoka High Court.